zjandali/search/README.md

 ### Important: API Password Requirement

-For all API calls, you **MUST INCLUDE** a password field in the JSON request body.
-You can find the required password in the `sch_search/weaviate/weaviate_calls_dev.py` file under the variable `PASSWORD`.
+For all API calls, you **MUST INCLUDE** an api key from Weaviate: https://weaviate.io/developers/wcs/connect

 ---